Skip to navigation Skip to content

 • Select Ready from the bottom right hand corner of the screen to get a work item

-• Selecting Ready will open the work item in the Work Item and Customer Details for E-XXXX screen which has tabs for:
+• Selecting Ready will open the work item in the Work Item and Customer Details for Work Item ID screen (for example E-XXXX, M-XXXX, J-XXXX etc) which has tabs for:

 • Summary